Esri/solution.js/README.md

 Currently, the item types that can be converted into a template are:

-* Dashboard
-* Feature Collection
-* Feature Service (Hosted only and Hosted Feature Layer Views)
-* Web Map
-* Web Mapping Application

-Planned item types are:

 * ArcGIS Pro Add In
 * Code Attachment
 * Code Sample
+* Dashboard
 * Desktop Add In
 * Desktop Application Template
 * Document Link
+* Feature Service (Hosted only and Hosted Feature Layer Views)
 * Form
 * Geoprocessing Package
 * Geoprocessing Sample